Salomon X Ultra 3 Mid GTX

-Salomon recently released a successor to the X Ultra 3: the X Ultra 4.
-Stacked up against the model tested here, the latest men’s X Ultra 4 Mid GTX costs the same at $165 but boasts a more modern and athletic look, has slightly improved stability with a new chassis design, and weighs a bit less (about one ounce less per shoe).
-Like the 3, the 4 is available in a number of other iterations, including both waterproof and non-waterproof low-top models, although the “Mid” version is currently only offered with the Gore-Tex membrane (for more, see our in-depth X Ultra 4 Mid review).
+Salomon released a successor to the X Ultra 3 in spring 2021: the X Ultra 4.
+Stacked up against the model tested here, the men’s X Ultra 4 Mid GTX costs the same at $165 but boasts a more modern and athletic look, has slightly improved stability with a new chassis design, and weighs a bit less (about 1 ounce less per shoe).
+Like the 3, the 4 is available in a number of other iterations, including waterproof and non-waterproof low-top and mid-height models (for more, see our in-depth X Ultra 4 Mid review).

 - Salomon achieved an impressively low weight without sacrificing long-term durability or on-trail comfort, which is no easy feat for a backpacking boot.

-- Top-notch build quality: the X Ultra 3 Mid is showing very little wear after around a year of consistent use.
+- Top-notch build quality: The X Ultra 3 Mid is showing very little wear after well over a year of consistent use.

 What We Don’t